manasvimohan/manasvimohan.github.io/_posts/2022-11-10-My-First-Blog.md

 I have been using vimwiki for a long time, but syncing it to github, but I have always thought of creating a blog where I can write stuff for others to read.

-Lets see how it goes.:wq
+Lets see how it goes.